workdojos/ryot/docs/content/importing.md

 ## JSON Files

-The "Media Json", "Measurements Json", "People Json", "Media Group Json" and "Workouts Json" importers can be used to import data from a generic JSON file.
+The "Media Json", "Measurements Json", "People Json", "Media Group Json" and "Meditation Json" importers can be used to import data from a generic JSON file.
 The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.